linode/apl-docs/docs/for-devs/console/workloads.md

 Now click on `Deploy Changes`

-After a few minutes, Otomi will have created all the needed Argo CD resources to deploy your workload.
+After a few minutes, APL will have created all the needed Argo CD resources (one `applicationSet` per Workload) to deploy your workload.
 In the workloads list, click on the `Application` link of your workload to see the status of your workload.

 The values of a workload can be changed at any time.
 Changes will automatically be deployed.